 Today you should read: 1 Peter 3:13-22

-but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect,
+but sanctify Christ as Lord in your hearts, always being ready to make a defense to everyone who asks you to give an account for the hope that is in you, yet with gentleness and reverence.

 How can you be ready?
 Prepared to Share?
 Center Point offers training for this often… matter of fact one is coming up in October – be listening for it and take advantage of this training.